Annamarie2019/deposit/confirm-deposit.md

 1. `cd` to `flare`

 2. Run the code:
+`node <name of file>.js`

 The following code:

 * Sets up the deposit by instantiating `web3`, assigning the endpoint URL, and assigning the `receivingAddress`
-* Subscribes to 'pending transactions` to listen for deposit transactions and, if they are sent to the receiving address, labels them as "pending."
+* Subscribes to `pending transactions` to listen for deposit transactions and, if they are sent to the receiving address, labels them as "pending."
-* Subscribes to 'newBlockHeaders` to get a block that is five blocks back from the block with the pending transactiions and labels it as "confirmed."
+* Subscribes to `newBlockHeaders` to get a block that is five blocks back from the block with the pending transactions.
+If they are sent to the receiving address, it labels each transaction as "confirmed" and provides the block number.

 ```javascript
 // You must have web3 installed